 So, how can you know if you’re struggling with alcoholism?
 Let’s start by asking yourself these questions:

 If you answered yes to more than five of these questions, you might have an alcohol problem.
-It might be helpful to speak with an addiction specialist to understand your relationship with alcohol better.
+It might be helpful to speak with an addiction specialist to better understand your relationship with alcohol.
 You can also take our “Am I an Alcoholic” quiz below for a more comprehensive evaluation.
-Keep in mind; this quiz is not meant to diagnose or treat.
+Remember that this quiz is not meant to diagnose or treat.
 It’s best to use as an educational tool.

 Getting Help for Alcohol Addiction